JahandCo/Neocity/Aetherium_Nexus_GDD.md

 ## 4. Monetization Strategy (Optional)
 *   **Primary:** Direct purchase of cosmetic items that do not affect gameplay.
 This includes exclusive Echo parts, legendary Auras, and premium Data-Den decorations.
-*   **Secondary:** A "Nexus Pass" (Battle Pass system) where players can complete challenges to unlock tiers of rewards, with a premium track offering more exclusive items.

 ---

-## 5. Next Steps
-*   Create a repository for the project.
-*   Develop prototype mechanics for core systems (Character Customization, Player Movement).
-*   Design and model initial art assets for a "Blockout" version of a small section of The Grid.